About Dental Emergencies

-We try to accommodate all emergencies immediately.
+We try to accommodate all Dental Emergencies immediately.
 We have a contact on our answer machine providing the cellular phone number of the after-hours covering dentist for our registered patients.
 Please contact us as early as possible so that we may accommodate you.

 Clean the area around the tooth thoroughly with a toothbrush and floss.
 Often times trapped food in a cavity will cause acid release and lead to pain.
 If this is the cause of the discomfort, removing the food will diminish the pain.
 Rinse with warm salt water.
 DO NOT place aspirin on the sore area.!!!
 If the face is swollen place a cold compress and get to the dentist IMMEDIATELY!